 For southbound train journeys beyond Trient, interregional bike tickets from Trenitalia must be purchased.
 For journeys in the direction of North or East Tyrol, separate tickets are available from ÖBB or VVT for the relevant section (e.g. Brenner - Innsbruck).
 Bicycles are not allowed on the narrow-gauge railway in Ritten.

 Bike transport not always possible on regional trains

 In the case of many travelling bikers on the platforms and in the trains, there is, however, no guarantee that all travellers can access the trains with their bikes – despite valid tickets.
 In order to avoid such situations, there is a truck shuttle service along Vinschgau railway line at certain hours.
 More information is available in our article about tips for cyclists in Vinschgau.

 Bike transport often not possible on regional buses

 Bicycles are not allowed on city buses.
 Also, on many modern buses with low-floor entrance, it is not possible to take bicycles due to the lack of storage space.
 On some routes, the buses are equipped with bicycle racks that offer space for 5 to 6 bikes.
 However, on these buses, due to time constraints, bicycles cannot be loaded at all stops and e-bikes are not carried.
 The lines and stops where bicycles can be loaded onto the buses are marked in the timetable with the bicycle symbol.
-Separate bike racks are available on the following bus lines:
+Separate bike racks are available on the following bus lines (from spring to autumn):